 - and how we can then support that through technology.

 If you only hear from your MSP once a year, you don’t have the proper relationship with them.
-They’re not a proactive organization.

-No KPI Reports
+5. No KPI Reports